mlanza/ai-literacy/201/09-rebooting-your-chatbot.md

 You choose the granularity of your control.
 The more intentional you are, the more you get things your way.
 In this instance, you organized it in a way that suited how you wanted to carry things forward, continue the work.

 That same idea—how you *frame* the ask—also determines how much information the AI gives back.
 This is where **compression** comes in.
 You can ask for an outline instead of a full summary.
 You can distill a 300-page book into a one-page list of takeaways.
 When you’re working with oversized inputs, a well-shaped summary can delivery meaning in a compressed format.
 It scales the signal.
-It gives you a way to relay the *gist* without overwhelming the LLM.
+It gives you a way to relay the *gist* without overwhelming the AI.

 That’s not just helpful for reflection—it’s also strategic.